![]() |

 Clear

-Clear is a concept arising from the philosophy of Ying-Yang Separation.
-Its importance is pointed out by both Grandmaster Hong and Chen Xin through the phrase: “The elements of surprise reside in the turning of the joints.” (“得势争来脉, 出奇在转关。”) Master Chen uses a practical exercise to demonstrate this idea.
+‘Clear’ is a concept rooted in the philosophy of Yin-Yang Separation.
+Its significance is highlighted by both Grandmaster Hong and Chen Xin in the phrase: ‘The elements of surprise reside in the turning of the joints.’ (得势争来脉, 出奇在转关。) Master Chen demonstrates this idea through a practical exercise.

 Musings